In this podcast, Fred, Misty, and Brianna discuss disclosures.

 Okay, so I was talking, I was talking to Brianna the other day, and I was telling her what happens in the state of Pennsylvania in terms of documentation.
-So we have to give the consumer a consumer notice ahead of time when we first start talking to them in depth about real estate.
+So we have to give the consumer a consumer notice ahead of time when we first start talking to them in-depth about real estate.
 And then when they see a property, there might be a seller disclosure, that’s about three pages long of things the seller knows about the property or doesn’t know.
 And then the agreement to buy the property.
 And that’s pretty much it.
 I mean, you have some federal disclosures like lead base paint, things like that, which you have to have.
 But that’s basically all it is.
 And if you need anything extra, you just do an addendum.
-In California, though, basically, Pennsylvania, Tz you could do it blindfolded in California, we need a specialist, we need somebody who knows all this stuff, every piece of paper, you there’s going to be so much stuff 98% of it is completely irrelevant, but because of lawsuits and etc, etc. and state rules and local waitress, she tells you some of this stuff, they disclose to you.
+In California, though, basically, Pennsylvania, you could do it blindfolded in California, we need a specialist, we need somebody who knows all this stuff, every piece of paper, you there’s going to be so much stuff 98% of it is completely irrelevant, but because of lawsuits and etc, etc. and state rules and local waitress, she tells you some of this stuff, they disclose to you.
 It’s awesome.
 So without further ado, let me bring Brianna Rutherford in.
-I mean, you’ve been with me, what about since 20 1415?
+I mean, you’ve been with me, what about since 2014 201515?
 Something like that?
-The beginning of Rita?
+The beginning of Arrivva?

 I’ve seen it all.
 Yeah, I was a licensed real estate agent.
 And did that for a while I got into the business, of course, in 2011, when it was horrible.
 And so did that for a year.
 And then I transitioned into being a transaction coordinator.
 And I got certified with the state of California to do that.
 And I’ve been doing that since then.
 So yes.
 Pennsylvania, very easy and comparison.
 In California, there’s, I mean, I don’t think I’ve ever seen or been a part of a transaction that has less than, you know, 300 pages of information.
-So the juxtapose buyer

-or seller, right?
+Or seller, right?
 Correct.
 Either way.
 Yeah.
 Everything basically?

 I would say the main, the main main disclosures, if there’s so many little offshoots of them, but some of the main disclosures are one we call the TDs for short.
 But that is actually just the real estate transfer disclosure disclosure statement.
 So this is going to be what a seller fills out for you.
 For the agent for themselves.
 And you I mean, the buyer, that tells you everything they possibly can.
 That car has come up with car California Association of Realtors.
 What isn’t that a

 state form?
-Isn’t this a state mandated form not a car form per se, the TDs and the U.
+Isn’t this a state-mandated form not a car form per se, the TDs, and the U.

 So they are but cars the one that decides sort of in conjunction with them to go on it?

-right because they’re in charge of the paperwork,
+Right because they’re in charge of the paperwork?

-good that, you know, that brings us up.
+Good that, you know, that brings us up.
 I just want to interject that we have a client right now who’s actually moving because of a barking dog.
 So, are they if they’re thinking about selling the house, they got to put there’s a barking dog?

-right?
+Right?
 Or, or just think like, Oh, yeah, I’m just gonna fill this out.
 And what I mean, just what happens if they misrepresent?
 What’s the consequence?

-So there’s, there’s another one called an SB Q, which is seller property questionnaire.
+So there’s, there’s another one called an SB Q, which is a seller property questionnaire.
 And that is a little bit more detailed, and goes into a little bit more specifics about some of the disclosures about your property.
 And this, also, these two forms are great for buyers, because this is what gives buyers a heads up about what’s going on with the property.
 Because whether you, you know, whatever your situation is, there’s always something going on with a property.
 So you have to have that information going in, because that affects everything that affects the price of the house and etc, etc. Negotiating.